 Every parent desires to give their child the world.
 Many young people tend to find interest in dancing at some point.
-The benefits that come from dancing far outweighs any of the downsides for children.
+The benefits that come from dancing far outweigh any of the downsides for children.
 Both boys and girls can learn numerous things from dance class to go beyond the practical aspects of dancing.
 Parents around the world see the appeal and the life lessons taught through dance.

 Dance, much like team sports, can teach children important and invaluable lessons.
 Self-control and discipline are primary characteristics needed for dance.
 Not only do you have to practice regularly, but you have to keep yourself in the proper positions to perform the moves that you need to do.
 Your child will also learn to cooperate with others, share attention, and learn to take turns.
-Each of these are important skills that any young child needs to develop.
+Each of these is important skills that any young child needs to develop.
 Dance is available to children of a young age, or so than many team sports.
 Your child will gain the benefits of being part of a group since many of the dances involve the entire class.

 Your child will also learn about beat, rhythm, and music when they participate in a dance class.
 They will also gain coordination as a result of the classes.
 Dance is a wonderful way to encourage exercise and physical fitness.
 When you teach your child the importance of movement and fitness at a young age, you instill the mindset they will need to stay physically fit to the rest of their lives.
 This will help them to live a more fulfilling life.

 Dance can help build your child’s self-esteem.
 As your child learns new dances and accomplishes their tasking goals each week, they can’t help but feel better about themselves.
 It is important, though, to watch your child closely and make sure they are not in a dance class that they find frustrating.
 Otherwise, their self-esteem will go down.
 That you want the dance class to your child participates in to be challenging, you don’t want them to be so challenging that your child is not having fun.